 Please note that permission is needed for all kinds of jobs - positions that are paid on an hourly basis, graduate assistantships, and Resident Assistant positions in MSU housing.

-You can apply for work authorization through the MyOISS portal and selecting J-1 Student On-Campus Work Authorization Letter under J-1 Student Services
+Submit the J-1 Student On-Campus Work Authorization Letter request through the MyOISS portal under J-1 Student Services.

 Note: Once you have the work authorization letter and obtain an on-campus job, you must apply for a Social Security Number (SSN).
-Please click here to learn more about the process of obtaining an SSN card in the U.S.
+Learn more about the process of obtaining an SSN card in the U.S.

 Lastly, please keep the OISS Work Authorization Letter along with your other immigration documents.
 Do not dispose of any DS-2019’s or support letters we provide during your J-1 program at MSU.

-If you have any questions about on-campus work authorization, please contact an OISS J-1 advisor.
+If you have questions about on-campus work authorization, please contact an OISS J-1 advisor.

 J-1 students wishing to work off-campus (or more than 20 hours per week on campus) may apply for temporary work authorization called Academic Training (AT).